Ripon College (Wisconsin): Center for Politics and the People

 The Center for Politics and the People was established in spring 2014.
 The center sponsors scholarship and hosts special events featuring elected officials and policy makers, high-level campaign operatives, academic experts, journalists, prognosticators and citizens representing a spectrum of political views.
 The center also manages the college's annual Career Discovery Tour to Washington, D.C., and helps place students in internships.

 Center for Career and Professional Development

 The Center for Career and Professional Development offers resources to students such as workshops, employer visits, job fairs, and assistance with writing a resume.
 It also helps organize the annual Career Discovery Tour.

 Summer Opportunity for Advanced Research (SOAR)

 SOAR is a program offered to students of various disciplines to research alongside professors over the summer while living on campus and partaking in volunteer projects around the local community.
 It was first offered in summer 2021.

 Badger Boys State

-From 1941 to 2019, the college also served as the host site for Badger Boys State, a summer leadership and citizenship program for more than 800 Wisconsin high school juniors that focuses on exploring the mechanics of American government and politics.
+From 1941 to 2019, the college served as the host site for Badger Boys State, a summer leadership and citizenship program for more than 800 Wisconsin high school juniors that focuses on exploring the mechanics of American government and politics.

+Masters of Exercise Science

+The only graduate program offered at the college is a master's degree in exercise science, with concentrations in exercise physiology, sport psychology, and sport management.
+The program was launched in 2024.